leiakcy/DH110/Assignment 8/README.md

 ### Low-fidelity prototype
 The purpose of my low-fidelity prototypes is to check and test the functionality and flow of the new features.
 It allows me to translate my high-level design concepts into physical and tangible entities that other people can interact with in order to identify flaws in functionality.
 In this project, I have just added the feature for users to upload documents, share and filter articles.

+**Design features that I suggested are:**
+1. Filters
+2. Upload page
+3. The search function
+4. 'Share' feature
+5. Save to draft/edit draft

 ![IMG_3966](https://user-images.githubusercontent.com/73958153/117069866-db316a80-ace1-11eb-8f4c-8b14545a578d.jpeg)

 ### Wireframe and graphic design element variation

 ![Screen Shot 2021-05-11 at 10 45 40 AM](https://user-images.githubusercontent.com/73958153/117874016-57353080-b255-11eb-8077-92852542cff0.png)

+I created three design variation to see which one I like better.
+After doing the impression test, I decided to go with the yellow, black, and white color scheme because it's cheerful, bright, and is more likely to grab users' attention.

 ### High-fidelity prototype
 The purpose of a high-fidelity prototype is to examine the functions of newly added features, the login and sign up pages, and the submission page.
 This high-fidelity prototype is transformed from the low-fidelity hand-drawn prototype with improved graphic elements, UI material components, and features.
 Besides, this high-fidelity, interactive prototype was created based on multiple steps in the designing process.
 First, the interactions were chosen based on observations and analysis from usability testing and contextual analysis.
 Then, based on the user personas I created, I find solutions to the issues that they face by including new features.
 Next, I did my low-fidelity prototype by handrawing wireframes and fireflow, which I also tested with two users.
 Their feedback is significant because it allows me to make changes to my high-fidelity prototype.